Ado Ekiti: History

 Ado Ekiti is an ancient city, founded by Ewi Awamaro the son of Biritikolu.
 Awamaro (the restless one) left Ile-Ife with his father Ewi Apa Biritikolu and his uncle Oranmiyan to Ita Orogun and Benin respectively after staying briefly with Oloba in Oba-Ile in present-day Akure.

 Both Oranmiyan (Oba of Benin) and Biritikolu first settled in Benin forests before disputes among their people led them to separate and Biritikolu sought a new home westward at Utamodi (Oke Papa).
 Ewi Biritikolu and one of his sons reigned there.
 It was Ewi Awamaro who migrated to Ulesun (Present day Ado-Ekiti) after staying briefly at Udoani (Ido Ani) and Agbado during the long migration.
 When Ewi Awamaro left Agbado, some elders remained behind to rest and gave the settlement the name Agba Ado (Elders' Camp) – Agbado-Ekiti as the town is known today.

 Population and demographics

 The population in 2006 was 308,621.
 The people of Ado Ekiti are mainly of the Ekiti sub-ethnic group of the Yoruba.

 Climate

 The rainy season in Ado-Ekiti is humid, oppressive, and cloudy, while the dry season is warm, muggy, and partially cloudy.
-The average annual temperature ranges from 64 to 90 °F, rarely falling below 58 or rising over 95.
+The average annual temperature ranges from 17 °C to 32 °C, rarely falling below 14 °C or rising over 35 °C.

 The greatest time of year to visit Ado-Ekiti for hot-weather activities, according to the beach/pool score, is from early November to late February.

-Temperature

 From January through April, Ado-Ekiti experiences a hot season, with March being the hottest month.
 August has the lowest average low and high temperatures of the cool season, which runs from June through October.